Grinshpon/red/README.md

 A vim-like terminal based text editor written in Rust

 Extremely early in production.
-No functinoality whatsoever yet.
+No functionality whatsoever yet.

 ## Red vs Vim?